murchie85/McMurchies-Open-Labs/Devops Placement/README.md

 - Explain how DevOps & CICD benefits a Tester.
 - Explain how DevOps practices & or CICD reduces risk in the software development lifecycle.
 - Be able to articulate the buisiness value of CICD, DevOps and Automation.
+- What does configuration management mean?
+- Why are configuration management tools like Ansible, Chef and Puppet useful?
+Why do they save time?
+How do they reduce human error and increase consistancy?
 - Relate the 12 factors to DevOps principles.
 - List 3 or more technical tasks a DevOps engineer might carry out.
 - List 3 or more business tasks a DevOps engineer might carry out.
 - Describe the difference between scaling horizontally and scaling vertically
 - Explain why Jenkins (or other Orchastration tools) are so powerful?
+- What is a VM?
+What makes it different from a server or a stand alone computer?
+- What is a container?
+Why are they very useful for development, suggest a containerisation technology.
+- Write in pseudocode (basic English) a script that would

 ## SHARED OUTCOMES